Sunday, May 30, 2010

 I am told of a legend that Guru Padmashambhava had shot an arrow to select his place of meditation and that place is the present site of the Tashiding Monastery.
 It is even said the rock is still found at Tashiding Monastery premises where the great Guru had meditated.

 One of the reasons I wanted to visit this place was to see the stupa of Jamyang Khyentse Chökyi Lodrö, regarded as the most outstanding Tibetan master of the last century.
 I tried my best but I failed to recognize it among the many chorten lying out there.
-It was only later I was informed that the golden coloured chorten was the one I was looking at.
+It was only later I was informed that the golden-coloured chorten was the one I was looking at.
 The other important holy chorten Tashiding is very famous is “Thong-wa rang toa”.
-It is believed that the “funeral granules of the mythical Buddha” is preserved inside it.
+It is believed that the “funeral granules of the mythical Buddha” are preserved inside it.

 Nagadak Sempa Chempo, one of the three men behind the coronation of the first Sikkim Chogyal at Yoksum in the 17th century built a small Lhakhang at this place.
 The main monastery was later built by Pedi Wangmo during the reign of Chakdor Namgyal, the third Chogyal of Sikkim Kingdom and it is said some of the relics built then still exist inside the present monastery.